 - 3 combines the above two (in other words, 1 and 2 are not mutually exclusive)

-- CubeName is the name of the cube you are working with (not required for the rule version if your rule is addressing the current cube).
+- CubeName is the name of the cube you are working with.
+This is not required for the rule version if your rule is addressing the current cube.

-- Element1, Element2, Elementn are elements or aliases from dimensions of the cube, in the exact order of the dimensions in the cube (so like they are in a DB).
+- Element1, Element2, Elementn are elements or aliases from the dimensions of the cube.
+This should be in the exact order of the dimensions in the cube (so like they are in a DB).
 Note that for ConsolidatedAvg you don’t have to use a specific element in each position here.
 You can use an !DimName in place of a specific element.

 - ‘Measure’ is an element from the measures dimension (yes, I know this is superfluous, but your measures dimension should be the last one in the list!)

-Note that when using ConsolidatedAvg it take the average of the n level elements, not the immediate children where there are multiple levels in a hierarchy.
+Note that when using ConsolidatedAvg it takes the average of the n level elements, and not the immediate children where there are multiple levels in a hierarchy.

 Further Notes from IBM

-The following notes are taken directly from IBM.
+IBM has provided us with the following notes.
 They explain some quicks about the calculation of averages in TM1 that you should be aware of:

-- If zero is specified as the weighting of some consolidated elements, then the Tm1s.cfg configuration parameter ZeroWeightOptimization=F must be set for these elements to be included in the calculation of the average value in a consolidation.
-Without this configuration parameter, the elements for which the weighting is zero are eliminated from the consolidation list, and are therefore not included when calculating the average value in a consolidation.
+- Suppose zero is specified as the weighting of some consolidated elements.
+In that case, the Tm1s.cfg configuration parameter ZeroWeightOptimization=F must be set for these elements to be included in the calculation of the average value in a consolidation.
+Without this configuration parameter, the elements for which the weighting is zero are eliminated from the consolidation list and are not included when calculating the average value in a consolidation.

 - If you want cells containing the value zero to be included when calculating the average, UNDEFVALS must be set in the rules for the cube that is specified by the cube-name argument.
 This ensures that when a zero is assigned to a cell of the cube, an actual zero value is stored in the cell and the zero value is included when calculating the average value in a consolidation.

-- If the rules for the cube that is specified by the cube-name argument include a SKIPCHECK statement, zeros are always ignored when calculating the average value in a consolidation.
+- If the rules for the cube that is specified by the cube-name argument include a SKIPCHECK statement, the average value in consolidation will ignore zeros.
 Remove the SKIPCHECK statement from the rule to include zeros in the consolidation average.